ghostplant/ubuntu-pe/README.md

 ------------------------------------------
 ### What's New:

-* 20241225: Bug Fix - EFI dependency missing using Wiminstall.gptboot for Windows Installation;
+* 20241225: Fix the Bug of EFI dependency missing using Wiminstall.gptboot for Windows Installation;
 * 20241116: Add Ubuntu PE for Arm64 (support [Mac VBox](https://www.virtualbox.org/wiki/Downloads) / Android pKVM);
 * 20241027: Update virtio_gpu detection for QEMU; Add cmd "mount.ios" for Iphone;
 * 20240818: Allow "Boot in normal mode" if booting from Ventoy;